browniefed/blog/source/_posts/2015-07-26-react-native-animated-listview-row-swipe.markdown

 ---
 layout: post
-title: "React-native Animated ListView Row Swipe Actions"
+title: "React-native Animated ScrollView Row Swipe Actions"
-date: 2015-07-26 16:17
+date: 2015-08-01 16:17
 comments: true
-categories: react-native react animted listview row swipe
+categories: react-native react animted scrollview row swipe
-published: false
 ---

 #Introduction

-Have you ever wanted to swipe a row in a list view to take some sort of action.
+Have you ever wanted to swipe a row in a scroll view to take some sort of action.
 Swipe left to delete, swipe right to archive, swipe to do whatever.
-Well previously without the Animated API that wasn't necessarily hard it was just inefficient and a bit janky, especially when animating color steps and interpolating via `setState`.
+Well previously without the Animated API that wasn't necessarily hard it was just inefficient due to having to use `setState` causing a lot of diffs.

 # What are we trying to accomplish

 {% img http://i.imgur.com/z1tko0s.gif Swipe Action GIF from @dubert %}

 This is not an orignal interaction I created, you can follow along with how I stumbled upon it and such here [https://github.com/facebook/react-native/issues/2072](https://github.com/facebook/react-native/issues/2072).

 Swiping rows is also just a normal action in iOS.
+However there is an ongoing debate here about ListView/ScrollView being wrapped in a UITableView which would provide some of this interaction as default.
+You can read through it here [https://github.com/facebook/react-native/issues/332](https://github.com/facebook/react-native/issues/332) but we'll forge ahead and implement it with what we have to work with.

 # The Concept

 Previously I attempted, and successfully implemented this with the `PanResponder`.
 There is nothing particularly bad about that approach except you will run into issues being embedded in a `ScrollView`.

 What issues?
-Well while swiping left/right the content locks won't be set, which means the `PanResponder` will get stuck in a row.
-This is not good.
+Well while swiping left/right the content direction locks won't be set, which means if you don't swipe perfectly left <=> right and introduce some up/down your row will get stuck.
+That is not a good interaction.

 So thanks to the solid recommendation by [sahrens](https://github.com/sahrens) we will do a `ScrollView` with each row being a Horizontal `ScrollView`.
-This means iOS will negotiate content locks correctly.
+This means iOS will negotiate content direction locks correctly.
 So when you scroll up and down the body content will scroll, left and right will cause each row to slide.

 # Drawbacks